futureofcoding/futureofcoding.org/drafts/dctp.md

 Denotational programming has a number of benefits:

 1. **Equational reasoning**.
 In denotational programming, the equal sign (=) means what it does in a mathematics textbook: we can replace instances of the left with the expression to the right or vice-a-versa.
 This is particularly important for [performance optimizations](#performance).
 2. **Definitional reasoning**.
 We can *fully* understand an expression by its subexpressions, and their subexpressions, recursively.
 There are no spooky action-at-a-distance side-effects that can manipulate things from afar.
 In this way, we don't have to read the entire codebase to understand all the places our state could be manipulated.
-I use this perspective to [argue against the Elm/Redux architecture and for DCTP in this paper](/papers/comprehensible-frp).
+I use this perspective to [argue against the Elm/Redux architecture and for DCTP](/papers/comprehensible-frp).
 3. **Modularity & Composability**.
-"Modularity comes from providing information while making as few restrictive assumptions as possible about how that information can be used."
+Conal explains, "Modularity comes from providing information while making as few restrictive assumptions as possible about how that information can be used."
 For example, "laziness lets us build infinite data structures, thus not assuming what finite subset any particular usage will access."
-The more our code is abstract, general, and unspecific, mathematical, and free from operational concerns, the easier it is to use it in other contexts.
+The more our code is abstract, general, unspecific, mathematical, and free from operational concerns, the easier it is to use it in other contexts.
 John Hughes's must-read [Why Functional Programming Matters](http://www.cse.chalmers.se/~rjmh/Papers/whyfp.html) beautifully demonstrates how the denotative style, particularly laziness and higher-order functions, enable modularity.

 In this essay, I will follow Landin and [Elliott](http://conal.net/blog/posts/is-haskell-a-purely-functional-language) in using the phrase "denotational" instead of "functional", and "imperative" to describe its opposite.